Unity’s panoramic video feature enables you to:

-Turn on Virtual Reality Support in the Player settings (menu: Edit > Project Settings, then select the Player category, and open the XR Settings panel), especially if your source video has stereo content.
+Turn on Virtual Reality Support in the Player Settings (menu: Edit > Project Settings > Player >XR Settings), especially if your source video has stereo content.
 This unlocks an extra 3D Layout option in the Skybox/Panoramic Material.
 The 3D Layout has three options : Side by Side, Over Under, and None (default value).

 Use the Side by Side settings if the video contains the left eye’s content on the left and the right eye’s content on the right.
 Choose Over Under if the left and right content are positioned above and below one another in the video.
 Unity detects which eye is currently being rendered and sends this information to the Skybox/Panoramic shader using Single Pass Stereo rendering.
 The shader contains the logic to select the correct half of the video based on this information when Unity renders each eye’s content in VR.

 For non–360 3D video (where you shouldn’t use a Skybox Material), the same 3D Layout is available directly in the Video Player component when using the Camera Near/Far Plane Render Modes.